New course for absolute beginners - WKMT

 - External links to expand the information about pieces, technique and Music theory. - Online Video support for exercises, songs and theory topics. - Easy access to mobiles phones, tablets and iPad. - No need to carry books anywhere, just log in wherever you are.
 (This is particularly useful for adult learners who sometimes practice in their working places or University facilities) - Quizzes every Module to check your progress and downable worksheets. - You can double-check your progress as you complete the lessons.

 This makes the Piano study experience much convenient and practical for our new students.

 How the course is designed:

-We have three Units that comprises all the theory and technical topics to achieve the equivalent as a Grade 1 level.
+We have three piano levels that comprises all the theory and technical topics to achieve the equivalent as a Grade 1 level.
 Each Unit has a Repertoire section (selected pieces) and a Milestone, which contains:

 - Scales and arpeggios (Technical work) - Sight-reading exercises (taken from Mikrokosmos book) - Repertoire (Pieces and songs)

-The Units are divided into Modules.
+The Levels are divided into Modules.
 Each module contains:

 - A specific topic to develop - PDF’s for practical exercises and pieces - Video support to practice at home, especially for the Piano Duets (all have metronomic marks) - Graphs and explanatory pictures as additional material. - Progress bar as you complete your lessons - Downable Worksheets for Written exercises - A step-by-step guide from Middle C to Grade 1 pieces.